collective/collective.recipe.solrinstance/README.txt

     If a request comes in without a warm searcher available, immediately use one of the warming searchers to handle the request.
 Defaults to ``false``.

+autoCommitMaxDocs
+    Let's you enable auto commit handling and force a commit after at least the number of documents were added.
+This is disabled by default.

+autoCommitMaxTime
+    Let's you enable auto commit handling after a specified time in milli seconds.
+This is disabled by default.

 requestParsers-multipartUploadLimitInKB
     Optional ``<requestParsers />`` parameter useful if you are submitting very large documents to Solr.
 May be the case if Solr is indexing binaries